Follow @scope_views

 My old 130 EDT has an air-spaced objective, but many recent AP refractors are oil-spaced.
 Enough to say that whilst oil-spaced has some advantages, it allows for less freedom in selecting curves and so potentially a relatively lower level of correction.
 Then there’s the possibility of leaks and that it may need horizontal storage to deliver it’s best.
 Overall, I reckon the decision to go air-spaced is the right one, even if these days the more conventional too.

 Given that the similar 90mm/600mm Chinese triplet has an excellent reputation, you might ask what extra you’re getting from AP?
-The answer is basically that the normal distribution for optical quality – including, but not only, Strehl - will be much narrower for the AP.
+The answer is basically that the normal distribution for optical quality – including, but not only, Strehl - will be narrower for the AP.

 The more complete answer will point out that AP is very fussy over the quality of glass blanks it uses and reputedly rejects a lot due to too much inhomogeneity, striae, bubbles etc. It will also mention more careful polishing, mounting and collimation and, perhaps, better coatings too.
 All that is surprisingly expensive to deliver.